The Glory of Empire

 Even America’s forefathers, despite their hostility to many facets of British rule, recognized Britain’s enormous contributions to the moral view of man.
 In June 1783, George Washington wrote, “The foundation of our empire was not laid in the gloomy age of ignorance and superstition, but at an [epoch] when the rights of mankind were better understood and more clearly defined, than at any former period ….”

 On July 10, 1833, Lord Macaulay stated in a speech before British Parliament, “There is an empire exempt from all natural causes of decay.
 That empire is the imperishable empire of our arts and our morals and our literature and our laws.”
-When Churchill entered the scene a few decades later, his view was essentially the same.
-These men believed Britain had a unique and special system of law, values and morals, and wanted to share those with the rest of mankind.
+Such men believed Britain had a unique and special system of law, values and morals, and they wanted to share those with the rest of mankind.

 Contrast that ideal with what you see today, when Britain’s greatest export is lawless, amoral, drunken thuggery!
 Just laws and upright morals should be exported around the world.
 But Britain instead spreads deep corruption and a plague of evil, as does America.
 That is a terrible shame.